KodrAus/bootleg-dotnet/Readme.md

 - [`llilc`](https://github.com/dotnet/llilc) for LLVM dependencies used by `ilc` and `crossgen`.
 - [`diagnostics`](https://github.com/dotnet/diagnostics) for debugging managed code with `lldb`.

+Some tools you might be used to working with are notably absent:

+- ~~`dotnet`~~
+- ~~`msbuild`~~
+- ~~`nuget`~~

+That seems pretty limiting... but there's still plenty of capability packed into the tools that are there!
+For an example of compiling and running a simple C# app in various forms see [this smoke-test build script](https://github.com/KodrAus/bootleg-dotnet/blob/master/tests/App/build.sh).

 ## What's it all for?

 `dotnet` is a deep stack that's been evolving over 20+ years.
 It's easy to call `dotnet run` or `dotnet publish -r linux-x64` without ever knowing what's happening below the surface.
 By digging deeper we can get an idea of what `dotnet` is built on, where it's come from, and where it's going.